cbrittonjsy/Australian-Bushfire-Analysis/README.md

 The first notebook utilises a traditional machine learning technique, a  random forest regressor.
 This notebook begins by exploring the dataset, cleaning it and preprocessing it ready for training, then fits and evaluates the random forest regressor.

 The second notebook moves on to a deep learning technique where I build a feedforward neural network using PyTorch.
 The cleaned dataset from notebook 1 is used but additional steps are needed, such as normalisation and tensor transformation.
-The neural network approach is subsequently comapred to the traditional approach.
+The neural network approach is subsequently compared to the traditional approach.

 The third notebook looks even futher into deep learning with the use of a pre-trained model, TabNet.
-The use of different batch sizes and epochs is tested and the feedforward neural network from question 2 is comapred to the pre-trained TabNet model.
+The use of different batch sizes and epochs is tested and the feedforward neural network from question 2 is compared to the pre-trained TabNet model.

 ## Dataset